|

 rather than attempt to establish the facts, which clearly no-one

 yet fully knows.
 The latest addition of the Report is attached hereto.
+The data that I have used is in

 fact that which Dr Bradshaw provided me with in April last year